rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 Python `@staticmethods` are the correspondents to C++ and Java staticmethods, see the Python docs for [`classmethod`](https://docs.python.org/3/library/functions.html#classmethod)

-## Class Testing [WIP]
+## Class Testing

-Python provides 2 builtin-function for test on class-instance-types
+Python provides 2 builtin-function to identify/test of the membership on class-instance-types

 1. `types()`: Identifies the class of the class-instance
 2. `isinstance()`: Testing the